PhilipYip1988/python-tutorials/004_text_datatypes/readme.md

 ![img_161](./images/img_161.png)

 The ```__hash__``` method means that a string is hashable.
 Only immutable objects are hashable.
-A hashable value is permissible as a key in a dictionary or mapping.
 Each item that is hashable is assigned a unique hash value.
 This can be viewed using:

 ```
 hash(greeting)